Trade Union of Russian Citizens: Other actions

 On April 21, 2012, a motor rally in support of the faith took place in Moscow. ПThe trade union of Russian citizens took an active part in organizing this event.
 Members of the PGR in their cars in a huge column (about 400 cars) drove through the capital together with other Russian patriots who consider attacks on faith unacceptable.

 On May 3, 2012, the Trade Union of Russian Citizens appealed to the Governor of Saint Petersburg, Georgy Poltavchenko, with a request not to allow the ANTI-family "Family Concept in St. Petersburg" to be adopted until 2022.
 At the same time, a single picket was held near Smolny in defense of family values.

 On May 8, 2012, on the eve of the Great Victory in the Great Patriotic War, the St. Petersburg branch of the Trade Union of Russian Citizens held a mass picket “For the Motherland!
 For Stalin!" on Malaya Sadovaya in St. Petersburg.Activists believe that the name of the Soviet leader is being hushed up.
 They put on T-shirts with the image of Stalin, some participants placed photographs of their grandfathers who participated in the Great Patriotic War on their clothes.

-On May 13, 2012 in Novosibirsk, the "Trade Union of Russian Citizens" took part in the picket "In defense of morality, against the blasphemous exhibition 'Motherland' of Marat Gelman" together with the organizations "People's Cathedral", "Essence of Time", "Eurasian Youth Union", "Sober town".
+On May 13, 2012, in Novosibirsk, the "Trade Union of Russian Citizens" took part in the picket "In defense of morality, against the blasphemous exhibition 'Motherland' of Marat Gelman" together with the organizations "People's Cathedral", "Essence of Time", "Eurasian Youth Union", and "Sober town".